kevchen266/kotlin-for-python-developers-cn/README.md

 Note that a read-only variable is not a constant per se: it can be initialized with the value of a variable (so its value doesn't need to be known at compile-time), and if it is declared inside a construct that is repeatedly invoked (such as a function or a loop), it can take on a different value on each invocation.
 Also, while the read-only variable may not be reassigned while it is in scope, it can still refer to an object which is in itself mutable (such as a list).

-### Constants
+### 常量

 If you have a value that is truly constant, and the value is a string or a primitive type (see below) that is known at compile-time, you can declare an actual constant instead.
-You can only do this at the top level of a file or inside an [object declaration](#object-declarations) (but not inside a class declaration):
+You can only do this at the top level of a file or inside an [对象声明](#对象声明) (but not inside a class declaration):

 ```kotlin
 const val x = 2
 ```

-### Specifying the type explicitly
+### 显式指定类型

 If you really want to, you can both initialize and specify the type on the same line.
 This is mostly useful if you're dealing with a class hierarchy (more on that later) and you want the variable type to be a base type of the value's class: